Christmas Bird Count

 Partners: National Audubon Society

-This year’s Christmas Bird Count is on January 2, 2022.
+This year’s Christmas Bird Count is on December 31, 2022.
 Please see list of Area Leaders below and connect with them directly.
-Also, please review COVID-19 protocols below prior to participation this year.
 Thank you!

 About the Survey